LisaPMunich/chat-app/README.md

 Whenever offline the messages in the chat disappeared, because AsyncStorage has been extracted from react-native core, and I had to install and import @react-native-async-storage/async-storage instead of react-native
 [See more information on GitHub](https://github.com/react-native-async-storage/async- storage)

+### ... from working with Expo

+Repeatedly the expo web browser did not open because of dependency issues with packages from react native.
+For example: Expo required me to use more outdated versions of @react-native-community/netinfo as well as react-native-maps to be compatible with Expo.

 ### ... from the whole project